 To create temporary refuges for forest biota to re-colonize harvest areas.
 To maintain snags and live residual trees in harvested areas for biota that depend on these structures following natural disturbances.

 To provide wildlife thermal and hiding cover within harvest areas throughout the rotation.

-To provide wildlife habitat connectivity of various scales.
+To provide wildlife travel corridors within large harvest areas and compartments.